 NoBIAS research agenda addresses the whole AI-decision making pipeline with the overall goal of understanding the different sources of bias, detecting them as they manifest and mitigating their effects to the produced results for specific applications.
 This is made possible by an interdisciplinary approach and a coordinated set of individual projects sharing a global vision.
-We investigate the challenges by translating them into research objectives, namely, understanding bias in data, mitigating bias in algorithms and accounting for bias in results.
-Within each objective, we identify research directions that tackle particular aspects of the problem taking an interdiscplinary approach.
-An overview is shown below.
+We investigate the challenges by translating them into research objectives, namely, understanding bias in data (O1), mitigating bias in algorithms (O2) and accounting for bias in results (O3).
+Within each objective, we identify research directions that tackle particular aspects of the problem taking an interdisciplinary approach.

 O1.
 Understanding bias in data